VIPranowo/LSTM-Forecasting-Predicting/README.md

 # tensorflow
-Satellite image for forecasting and predicting crops in the future
+Forecasting and predicting crops using LSTM of Satellite Images

 Modified : Vicko Pranowo